RustedEmber/RSPSi/README.md

 Resize - Resize an object or container on an interface

+Media - Toms Suite is integrated for extra features.

+a) Edit Raw File System - Ex: Choose index 0, then dump file 4 ( media.jag ) which enables you to use the menu item Tools > Options.

+b) Edit Jagex Archives - Allows editing of archives.
+Ex: Title.jag, Media.jag.

+c) Edit Image Archvies - Allowing for editing of sprites from Title/Media/Texture.

 Set -\>

 Bounds() - Sets the width/height of selected objects automatically based